-Seahawks notes: Carroll calls it ‘major accomplishment’ that team has yet to have a positive test for COVID-19
+‘A major accomplishment’: No positive COVID-19 tests for Seahawks following return from Atlanta

 “We’re just going to have to wait it out and get him back when we can get him.”

-Penny is on the Physically Unable to Perform list as he continues recovery from an ACL injury last December.
+Penny is on the Physically Unable to Perform list as he continues recovery from a torn knee ligament suffered in December.

 Penny likewise can’t return to practice until after six weeks.

-But Carroll indicated he may have a chance to get to playing status pretty quickly after that.
+But Carroll indicated he may have a chance to play pretty quickly after that.

 “Rashaad is doing a really good job,” Carroll said.
 “He’s really trim and looking good.
 I would think that he’s ahead of schedule for, you know, maybe what they could have predicted, maybe middle of the season or something like that.
 I think he’s gonna push sooner than that.”